kreydev/jamz-script/README.md

-# school-startup
+# jamz-script

-Just a little startup script I made for school computers
+Just a little startup script I made so setup is less bad